DeNepo/databases/README.md

 #### After Break

 Across the two weeks of this module you will be working on a project per group.
 You get to decide as group what you are going to build, the only requirement is that you use [the Chinook database](./chinook-database/chinook.sqlite).
-So get creative, but it's important to scope your work so that you end up with something that works.
+So get creative, but it's important to scope your work so that you end up with something that works: it's better to build something small that works than something big that doesn't.
 The coaches will challenges you on your idea and scope.

-### After Class

-This module's project is a two-week group project.
-Anything goes!
-The most important thing to keep in mind for this module's project is _scoping_, it's better to build something small that works than something big that doesn't.

 Here's a [starter repository](https://github.com/HackYourFutureBelgium/restful-chinook) you can use, but you don't have to.